-Kirby christens first diesel hybrid electric towboat in U.S.
+Kirby christens first plug-in diesel hybrid electric towboat in U.S.

-Kirby christens first diesel hybrid electric towboat in U.S.Written by Heather Ervin
+Kirby christens first plug-in diesel hybrid electric towboat in U.S.Written by Heather Ervin

 On August 25, Kirby Inland Marine christened the first plug-in diesel hybrid electric towboat in the U.S., the M/V Green Diamond, on the water in Channelview, Texas.
 Following the ceremony, the vessel will be time chartered by Shell Trading (US) Company, which will use the boat to push barges throughout the Houston port region.
 Shell Energy Solutions is providing electrical power to charge the vessel’s battery system.
 Kirby Inland Marine is a subsidiary of Houston-based Kirby Corporation (NYSE: KEX).